 |2003||IBM Research Division Award for Contribution to Rational Products|

 Julia Rubin is an Assistant Professor at department of Electrical and Computer Engineering at the University of British Columbia.
-She received her PhD in Computer Science from the University of Toronto and both M.Sc. and B.Sc. degrees in Computer Science from the Technion.
-During the 2014-2016 academic years, Julia was a postdoctoral researcher in the department of Electrical Engineering and Computer Science at MIT.
-Earlier, she spent more than 10 years in industry, working for a startup company and then for the IBM Research Lab in Israel, where she was a research staff member and, part of the time, a research group manager.
+She received her PhD in Computer Science from the University of Toronto, Canada and both M.Sc. and B.Sc. degrees in Computer Science from the Technion, Israel.
+She also worked as a postdoctoral researcher at MIT.
+Earlier, Julia spent more than 10 years in industry, working for a startup company and then for the IBM Research in Israel, where she was a research staff member and, part of the time, a research group manager.

 Julia's research interests are in software engineering, program analysis, software security, and software sustainability, focusing on topics related to the construction of reliable software in an efficient manner.
 Her recent work in this area won an ACM Distinguished Paper Award at ASE, two Best Paper Awards, at SPLC and CSMR, was nominated for Facebook's Internet Defense Prize at the USENIX Security Symposium and for the EASST Award at ETAPS.

-Julia serves as a member of the program committee for several major conferences in Software Engineering, such as ICSE, ASE, MODELS, FASE, and SPLC.
-She was co-chair of the program committees of SPLC 2014, ECMFA in 2014, will serve as a co-chair of FASE 2017, MODELS Doctoral Symposium in 2017, and ICSE Doctoral Symposium in 2018.
+Julia serves as a member of the program committee for several major conferences in Software Engineering, such as ICSE, ASE, FSE, MODELS, and FASE.
+She was co-chair of the program committees of SPLC 2014, ECMFA 2014, FASE 2017, co-chaired MODELS Doctoral Symposium in 2017, and will co-chair ICSE Doctoral Symposium in 2018.
 Julia also served as a member-at-large of the TCSE Executive Committee from 2013 to 2016, and chaired the TCSE Distinguished Women in Science and Engineering Leadership Award Committee.